Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 There's quite a bit on Belnor in my text for D/S Fana (scroll down on that page), however, some of the information conflicts with the details given here.
 Also, my Warsailor Stories section has the story of someone who was on board Belnor at this time - text in Norwegian only.

 Finally, on Aug.
-18 they left Gibraltar for Malta in a large convoy (this was Convoy KMS 23, which will be added to my Convoys section as soon as I can).
+18 they left Gibraltar for Malta in a large convoy (this was Convoy KMS 23*; Facto and Tigre are also listed).
 Several of the ships had Oran, Algiers, Bone and Bizerta as their destinations.
 The convoy was attacked by aircraft off Bizerta on the 4th day and again the following day, but Belnor arrived Malta unharmed on Aug.
 24. The tugs and barges were unloaded and she was ready to leave Valetta again on Aug.
 29 in a convoy for Bone.
-Shortly after departure Belnor experienced problems with her main engine and had to stop for a few hours, then returned to Valetta to get the problem properly seen to - note that she's mentioned in connection with Convoy MKS 23 (scroll down to the second table on that page), with a note saying "returned to Malta".
-En route a formation of aircraft was spotted and all guns manned but to their huge relief they turned out to be British.
+Shortly after departure Belnor experienced problems with her main engine and had to stop for a few hours, then returned to Valetta to get the problem properly seen to - note that she's mentioned in connection with Convoy MKS 23 (scroll down to the second table on that page), with a note saying "returned to Malta" - see also Page 3.
+En route, a formation of aircraft was spotted and all guns manned but to their huge relief they turned out to be British.
 They also experienced another nerve racking sighting as they approached Valetta, namely a group of warships.
 These later proved to be part of the Italian fleet which had surrendered and were headed for Valetta.

-After 3 weeks in Bone Belnor sailed for Bizerta, arriving Oct.
-15. Landing barges were loaded for 3 days (these were going back to the UK for overhaul).
+After 3 weeks in Bone, Belnor sailed for Bizerta, arriving Oct.
+15. Landing barges were now loaded for 3 days (these were going back to the UK for overhaul).
 They all had a feeling that an air attack might be imminent; the harbour was full of ships waiting to be escorted to the Italian front, loaded with war stores, ammunition etc. Others, like Belnor, had orders for Gibraltar, while others still - several Norwegian - were in service on the North African coast and to the Italian front.
 All of Belnor's guns were overhauled while they prepared for the attack they knew would come and when it did, Belnor took part in the defence for 2 nights in a row, receiving slight damages.
 On Oct.
-18 she was ordered to head out and meet a convoy of about 25 ships en route from Italy with destination Gibraltar.
+18, she was ordered to head out and meet a convoy of about 25 ships en route from Italy with destination Gibraltar.
 As they passed Oran on Oct.
 22, 4 Liberty ships joined the convoy, and no sooner had they taken their place than the convoy was attacked by torpedo aircraft, 4 of which were shot down, with Belnor's gunners responsible for the destruction of one of them.
 The convoy arrived Gibraltar on Oct.
-24-1943 (this was Convoy MKS 28, in which she's listed as bound from Bizerta to Gibraltar - scroll down to the second table on that page).
-She departed Gibraltar again on Nov.
-3, but again some engine problems occurred and she had to stop, but it was fixed within half an hour and she was able to rejoin the convoy.
+24-1943 (this was Convoy MKS 28, in which she's listed as bound from Bizerta to Gibraltar - scroll down to the second table on that page.
+See also Hallfried).
+She departed Gibraltar on Nov.
+3 (Convoy MKS 29, together with Sirehei and Norvarg), but again experienced some engine problems so had to stop, but it was fixed within half an hour and she was able to rejoin the convoy.
 U-boat reports were given twice on this passage, but nothing further happened.
-Before arrival North Channel the convoy split up, with some ships heading north, while Belnor and some others headed for the Clyde, her destination being Glasgow, arriving there on Nov.
-18, having been gone for almost 4 months.
-The latter voyage was with Convoy MKS 29, in which she's listed, together with the Norwegian Sirehei and Norvarg.
+Before arrival North Channel the convoy split up, some ships heading north, while Belnor and some others headed for the Clyde, her destination being Glasgow, where she arrived on Nov.
+18 (Page 3), having been gone for almost 4 months.

-Again, please go back to the Voyage Record for information on the rest of her 1945 voyages.
+Again, please go back to the Voyage Record (and Page 4) for information on the rest of her 1945 voyages.
+See also Page 5, showing voyages to Apr.-1946.

 POST WAR: